Home » Repurposed Furniture » Repurposed Crib Legs Plus a Tabletop

 I cut a scrap board to attach the legs.
 The legs were traced on the board, and pilot holes were drilled.
 Finally, screws were started and secured into the top of the crib legs.

-Once the legs were attached to the board, I then glued and screwed the board to the bottom of the tabletop.
+Once the legs were attached to the board, I glued and screwed the board to the bottom of the tabletop.

 I used the “L” brackets from the crib to attach the tabletop to the box.
 You can also do this using pocket holes and screws.